Cora Du Bois: Early life and education

 Du Bois was born in New York City on October 26, 1903, to Mattie Schreiber Du Bois and Jean Du Bois, immigrants to the U.S. from Switzerland.
-She spent most of her childhood in New Jersey, where she graduated from high school in Perth Amboy.
+She spent most of her childhood in Perth Amboy, New Jersey, where she graduated from Perth Amboy High School.
 She spent a year studying library science at the New York Public Library and then attended Barnard College, graduating with a B.A. in history in 1927.
 She earned an M.A. in history from Columbia University in 1928.

 Encouraged by an anthropology course taught by Ruth Benedict and Franz Boas at Columbia, Du Bois moved to California to study anthropology with Native American specialists Alfred L. Kroeber and Robert Lowie.
 She received her Ph.D. in anthropology at the University of California, Berkeley in 1932.
-Du Bois’s doctoral dissertation, “Girls’ Adolescence Observations in North America” covered the topic of puberty and menstrual customs and how they are viewed among Native Americans.
+Du Bois's doctoral dissertation, "Girls' Adolescence Observations in North America" covered the topic of puberty and menstrual customs and how they are viewed among Native Americans.
 The topic was recommended by a fellow graduate student, but she considered it a very dull and tedious library job.
 Du Bois was more interested in the question of the dividing line between cultural behavior and psychologically foundational human behavior, and thought this specific physiological condition (menstruation) would be a good place to study this question.
-However, there wasn’t sufficient data available to her at that time.
+However, there wasn't sufficient data available to her at that time.